Stadsschouwburg: New Theater

 In 1664 it was decided that the small theater of Van Campen had to be replaced by a larger theater building more in tune with the customs and Baroque architecture of the time.
 This new theater was twice as large as the old, and opened on 26 May 1665.
 Its first stone had been laid by the youngest daughter of the playwright Jan Vos.

 The Amsterdam story writer Jan Wagenaar gives an ample description of this building, mentioning in particular the theatre machinery, through which men could fall through the air or disappear below the stage.
 Gerard de Lairesse helped decorate the interior.

 This building was regularly extended and adapted but on 7 May 1772, the building caught fire during a performance, after a theatre servant gone had carelessly gone round the building with a naked candle from the stage lighting.
 The fire quickly burnt itself out, yet killed 18 people, destroyed 22 houses in the surroundings, and was so large that he it could be seen all the way from The Hague, Utrecht and on the island of Texel.
 The rubble became valuable due to the gold and the jewels in it, and the site was sold by its owners after the fire.

 Leidseplein

 The city theatre moved to the Leidseplein and opened on 13 September 1789 with the première of Lucretia Wilhelmina van Merken's tragedy Jacob Simonszoon de Ryk.
 The building had a wooden structure behind a stone facade.
-It burnt down in 1890.
+It burned down in 1890.

-The present theatre replaced its burned-down predecessor.
-It was built between 1892 and 1894 to a design of Jan L. Springer (1850–1915), with the cooperation of his father J. B. Springer and Adolf Leonard van Gendt.
-The rebuilding was supported closely by prominent banker, philanthropist and senator A.C.
+The present theatre was built between 1892 and 1894 to a design of Jan L. Springer (1850–1915), with the cooperation of his father J. B. Springer and Adolf Leonard van Gendt.
+The rebuilding was supported by the prominent banker, philanthropist and senator A.C.
 Wertheim.
 In 1982 it became a Rijksmonument.
-From the end Second World War, until the opening of the Stopera in 1986, the Dutch National Opera was based in the Stadsschouwburg.
+From the end Second World War until the opening of the Stopera in 1986, the Dutch National Opera was based in the Stadsschouwburg.